Brandade de Morue

 The right pot

-I use my Staub cocotte for this brandade de morue recipe.
-The cast iron distributes heat evenly during the initial poaching stage, which keeps the cod at a gentle, consistent temperature rather than boiling hard in some spots and barely simmering in others.
-For the final baking stage, the same pot goes directly into the oven, where the even heat distribution browns the top uniformly rather than catching at the edges whilst the centre stays pale.
-It goes straight from oven to table for serving, which suits a dish this honest and this rustic.
+I always use my Staub cocotte for brandade de morue.
+Cast iron holds and spreads heat evenly as the cod poaches, which keeps it at a steady, gentle simmer instead of boiling in spots.
+Later, the same pot goes into the oven for finishing, and the heat browns the top evenly so the edges don’t burn while the center stays pale.
+It goes straight from oven to table, which feels right for a dish this simple and honest.

 Share your feedback and spread the love!